 The city of Bucharest has a very long history.
 It was first noted in written documents dating back to 1459, but did not become the center of Romania until 1862.
 When the world wars were being fought and during the time of peace between them, Bucharest made a significant change in their overall architecture.
 The change was so drastic and beautiful that the city of Bucharest was called, "Little Paris."
 The city is still known for being a leader in architecture and remains a tourist attraction for those looking for unique structures.

 Like most cities throughout the world, Bucharest performs a census on its citizens every ten years.
 The last census was in 2011 and showed that the overall population within Bucharest was 1,883,400 people.
-That rate of growth for Bucharest in fact represents a decline; at a growth rate of -.25% the estimated population will be 1,855,351.
 The current population reflects 9.365% of the total population of Romania.

 What shapes a country is often the religious aspects of its people.
 The churches are where the population gathers for worship in their chosen faith, bringing them closer together and strengthening the community.
 The people of Bucharest are quite devoted to their chosen religion, and that is reflected in the fact that approximately 86.8% of the population is Eastern Orthodox.
 Other religions in Bucharest are Protestantism, which makes up 7.5% of the total population and Roman Catholicism, which accounts for 4.7% of the population.